100th Army Band: Performances

-Army bands are most commonly requested for performances which fall into three categories: public outreach, soldier & family support, and educational outreach.
+Army bands are most commonly requested for performances falling into three categories: public outreach, soldier & family support, and educational outreach.
 Public outreach performances include events such as community concerts and parades.
 Soldier & family support performances include military events such as change of command ceremonies, promotion ceremonies, retirement ceremonies, & dining out ceremonies.
 Educational outreach performances normally include musical or recruiting visits to schools, colleges, & job fairs.

 Trumpet players from military bands are also regularly tasked with sounding the Taps bugle call at funerals and memorial services for service members of the United States Armed Forces, and for memorial ceremonies across the country.

 Annual training

 As an Army Reserve Band, the 100th typically spends two weeks each summer backfilling an active duty (Regular Army) band, while those soldiers enjoy a two-week block leave.
 Since 2009, The 100th Army Band has supported bands and missions at the following locations: